- Full time – Poland and UK

 If you are able to commit full-time, are able to re-locate to our training centres, are looking for a fully comprehensive high-quality programme leading to employment and want the benefit of a sponsored cadet programme, this is the programme for you.

 The Wings Alliance Full-time Programme offers the best of two worlds: the career boost of a high quality cadet programme with the value of the modular route.
 The training draws on the expertise of two Wings Alliance member schools; Bartolini Air in Lodz, Poland, who provide the flight training and theory specialist Bristol Groundschool in Clevedon, UK, who provide the ATPL theory.

-Like all Wings Alliance programmes, it is preceded by selection, and finishes with the Wings Alliance APS-MCC course, immediately before your airline type rating and subsequent employment.
+Like all Wings Alliance programmes, it is preceded by Assessment, and finishes with the Wings Alliance APS MCC course, immediately before your airline type rating and subsequent employment.
 The aim of the programme is to prepare you for employment as a First Officer.

-After successful selection, we will arrange a for you to visit Bartolini Air.
-The visit involves an overnight stay and is your chance to meet current students, the Bartolini staff and have a brief look around the area before committing to a lengthy period living and training in a country you may not have visited before.
+After successful assessment, we will arrange a for you to visit Bartolini Air.
+The visit involves an overnight stay and is your chance to meet current students, the Bartolini staff and have a look around the area before committing to the course.

 Bartolini Air’s own flight training programmes are so popular that the waiting lists can exceed 12 months, so we will arrange this visit as soon as possible.
 We make reservations for places with Bartolini Air well in advance, so as to reduce waiting list times for our students as much as possible.
 Nevertheless, it pays to plan ahead for this programme!

-If you confirm that you wish to go ahead, we will explain to you the financial arrangements and then you will be invited to enter a training agreement with the sponsor organisation, Airline Pilot Sponsorship Ltd (APS).
-With that agreement in place we will be able to confirm your training dates.
+If you confirm that you wish to go ahead, we will explain to you the financial arrangements and help you work out a traing budget.
+Once this has been confirmed, we will be able to confirm your training dates.

 The programme consists of 5 stages: